fuzziqersoftware/newserv/README.md

 - There is a function that encodes QST files, but there's no corresponding CLI option.
 - Figure out what controls BML file data segment alignment.
 - PSOX is not tested at all.
+- Improve the patch system.
+Specifically:
     - Memory patches currently are platform-specific but not version-specific.
 This makes them quite a bit harder to write and use properly.
+    - Implement the PSOLoad hack to make loading work reliably on real hardware.
 - Find a way to silence audio in RunDOL.s.
 Some old DOLs don't reset audio systems at load time and it's annoying to hear the crash buzz when the GC hasn't actually crashed.
 - Implement private and overflow lobbies.
 - Enforce client-side size limits (e.g. for 60/62 commands) on the server side as well.
 (For 60/62 specifically, perhaps transform them to 6C/6D if needed.)